“This post may contain affiliate links. Please read my disclosure for more info.

 While you’re checking your closets, look for any cell phones, tablets, video game consoles, video tapes, CDs, DVDs and even books.

-Here’s the easiest way I’ve found to get rid of a pile of it all at once:
+Here’s an easy way to get rid of a pile of it all at once:

 - First get your things together.

-- Then install the free Decluttr app on your iPhone or Android.
+- Install the free Decluttr app on your iPhone or Android.